flame-code/FLAME/docs/14_saddle.rst

 ``bar_saddle`` parameters
 -----------------------------------

-**dbar**: (real) The legth of the bar/dimer in the bar-saddle method.
+**dbar**: (real) The length of the bar/dimer in the bar-saddle method.
 In units of Bohr in configurational space.

    default: ``1.d-1``